-The Adult Education Department provides instruction in basic skills, GED[®] preparation and testing, English as a Second Language (ESL), and English Literacy/Civics (EL/C) for non-native speakers of English.
+The Adult Education Department provides instruction in basic skills, GED® preparation and testing, English as a Second Language (ESL), and GaBEST.
 Adults may learn to read and become literate in writing, spelling, vocabulary, and basic math by attending free classes.

-- GED{} North Georgia Technical College is an official Pearson Vue Testing Center for administration of the General Educational Development Test (GED{}), approved by the American Council on Education (ACE).
-The policy of ACE is to utilize the GED{} tests to enable persons who have not graduated from high school to demonstrate the attainment of developed abilities normally acquired through completion of a high school program of study. - North Georgia Technical College also offers free GED[®] preparation and basic skills courses.
-In Fannin, Rabun, Stephens, Union, and White counties, day and evening basic skills and GED[®] classes are offered.
-In Habersham County, ESL, basic skills and GED[®] classes are offered at two locations during the day and at one location during evening hours. - Qualified Georgia residents passing the GED{} are eligible to receive a State HOPE Grant voucher of \$500 to be applied toward the cost of education in a credit program at North Georgia Technical College or other state technical colleges. - English Literacy/Civics (EL/C) Free classes are provided for non-native speakers of English.
-A reallife English language approach is used to help persons become more functional in this country.
+- GED.
+North Georgia Technical College is an official Pearson VUE Testing Center for administration of the General Educational Development Test (GED.), approved by the American Council on Education (ACE).
+The policy of ACE is to utilize the GED. tests to enable persons who have not graduated from high school to demonstrate the attainment of developed abilities normally acquired through completion of a high school program of study. - North Georgia Technical College also offers free GED® preparation and basic skills courses.
+In Fannin, Franklin, Habersham, Rabun, Stephens, Towns, Union, and White counties, day and evening basic skills and GED® classes are offered.
+In Habersham County, ESL, basic skills and GED® classes are offered at two locations during the day and at one location during evening hours. - Qualified Georgia residents passing the GED® are eligible to receive a State HOPE Grant voucher of \$500 to be applied toward the cost of education in a credit program at North Georgia Technical College or other state technical colleges.